-We collected AskJill user data both during its use in an 'Introduction to Biology' class at Georgia Tech, as well as from citizen scientists discovering VERA through Smithsonian's website or while browsing the Internet (An et al. 2020, 2021).
-Currently, AskJill can answer questions belonging to seven categories (intents) of questions shown in Figure 5.

-Figure 6 shows examples of a human-generated question from each question category above and as well as AskJill's responses.
-The current training dataset consists of 3053 questions both the actual user questions, and anticipated questions from the User Guide.
+We collected AskJill user data both during its use in an Introduction to Biology class at Georgia Tech, as well as from citizen scientists discovering VERA through Smithsonian's website or while browsing the Internet (An et al. 2020, 2021).
+Currently, AskJill can answer questions belonging to seven categories as shown in Figure 5.
+Figure 6 shows examples of a human-generated question from each question category above and as well as the answers generated by AskJill.